Natural Law Party (United States): Founding

-Elections/Campaigns
+Elections/campaigns

 1992

-John Hagelin, a 37-year-old physics professor at Maharishi University of Management (MUM), was the NLP candidate for president of the United States in 1992.
+John Hagelin, at the time a 37-year-old physics professor at Maharishi University of Management (MUM), was the NLP candidate for president of the United States in 1992.
 He said that he had been uninterested in politics and a Republican "by default" before the campaign.
-Mike Tompkins, also on the MUM staff, was his running mate.
-They were formally chosen at the party's 400-person convention in Washington D.C. on 5 October 1992, although they had been campaigning already.
+Hagelin and running mate Mike Tompkins were formally chosen at the party's 400-person convention in Washington, D.C., on 5 October 1992, although they had already begun campaigning.
 Both of them took six-month leaves of absence from the university to campaign.

 Hagelin proposed that all candidates should have their brain waves recorded by EEG and the resulting "mental profiles" should be publicly disclosed, so that the voters could see which candidates had the best "brain-wave stability".
 He said that the test would "allow us to avoid the possibility of a brain-dead candidate".
 The proposal was dropped because of a poor reception.

-Hagelin was excluded from the presidential debates and he asked the FEC to take over the process.
+Hagelin was excluded from the presidential debates and he asked the Federal Election Commission to take over the process.
 He did participate in the Alternative Candidates' National Debate along with the candidates or representatives of three other parties.
 Hagelin's campaign cost several million dollars.

 The NLP had nine candidates for U.S. Congress in California.
 The sole congressional candidate in Massachusetts was a movement employee.
 Two people tried to get on the ballot for congress in Missouri, but only one succeeded in getting enough petition signatures.
 The party said it had 100 candidates running in state and local offices.
 The NLP ran a candidate in Illinois for Senate.
 There were reported to be between 80 and 175 candidates on the NLP slate.

 The Beach Boys raised funds for the NLP during a summer concert tour.
 Mike Love said he was switching his support from George H. W. Bush to Hagelin.

 In addition to its own slate, the NLP also endorsed candidates in other races, including Republicans and New Alliance Party members.